NightDreamGames/Graded/README.md

 # 📒 FEATURES

+### You can find our roadmap with all the planned features on our [Trello board](https://trello.com/b/kfWs3e3h/graded).

 ► Grade and Average Tracking -- Averages automatically calculated through every Term and Subject.

 ► Easy Grade Entry -- Enter your Grade quickly without bothering with the unnecessary stuff by